“To see Judy Garland stormy and she-devilish (that appealing little creature) was just short of revelation.” – Florence Fisher Parry, 1948

 June 20, 1940: This ad was placed by MGM in the trade magazine, “Film Daily.”

 June 10, 1941: The “Judy Garland Hope Chest” was available.
 I wonder if anyone out there has one?

-June 10, 1943: “Two Stars From Mars.”
+June 20, 1943: “Two Stars From Mars.”
 Two of MGM’s most popular starlets, Frances Rafferty and Marilyn Maxwell.
 The caption makes one think that both had roles in Presenting Lily Mars when in fact only Maxwell had a role in the film.
 Rafferty was in Judy and Mickey’s Girl Crazy.
-Of the two, Maxwell had the lasting career making a name for herself as a competent actress.
-Sadly she died in 1972 of a heart attack at the fairly young age of 50.
+Of the two, Maxwell had a lasting career making a name for herself as a competent actress.
+Sadly she died in 1972 of a heart attack at the young age of 50.

 June 20, 1945: Here is an example of how many theaters used The Clock to help sell war bonds.
 If you bought war bonds you would get free tickets.

 June 20, 1946: This ad was placed by MGM in the trade magazine, “Film Daily.”

 June 20, 1948: Max Factor ad.
 On this day Judy was still in rehearsals for The Barkleys of Broadway.

 June 20, 1948: Here is a very insightful column/review of both The Pirate and Easter Parade (which didn’t open until the following month) by Florence Fisher Parry for The Pittsburg Press.
 She talks about Pittsburg native Gene Kelly and also notes the difference in the appearance of Judy’s health between the two films, [on Easter Parade] …this time Judy was tired; was sick; it showed in the whites of her eyes, the iris, pupil, the very eyelids, and in the nervous tense smile.